Professor Stephen MacMahon AO

 Professor John Myburgh AO

-Professor John A Myburgh AO, is Professor of Intensive Care Medicine, University of New South Wales; Director of the Division of Critical Care and Trauma at the George Institute for International Health and Senior Intensive Care Physician at the St George Hospital, Sydney.
+Professor John A Myburgh AO, is Professor of Intensive Care Medicine, University of New South Wales; Director of the Division of Critical Care and Trauma at the George Institute for Global Health and Senior Intensive Care Physician at the St George Hospital, Sydney.

 He holds honorary Professorial appointments at the University of Sydney and Monash University School of Public Health and Preventive Medicine.